stoqs/stoqs/docker/README.md

 as all production requirements (basically what `setup.sh production` does) in a base image, `mbari/stoqs-base`.

-In this case, `cd` to the root directory of the stoqs repository clone.
+The `docker build` command must be executed from the parent directory:

 ```
-$ docker build -f Dockerfile-base -t "mbari/stoqs-base:0.0.1" .
+$ docker build -f docker/Dockerfile-base -t "mbari/stoqs-base:0.0.1" .
 ```

 This image also has nginx enabled as entry point.